sssskipjack/CIFAR-10-Classification-model/README.md

 1250/1250 [==============================] - 138s 110ms/step - loss: 0.4341 - accuracy: 0.8497 - val_loss: 0.9820 - val_accuracy: 0.7148
 ```

-Here are some of the images, and the categories my model put them in
+Here are some of the images, and the categories my model put them in.

 ![predictions](/image%20predictions.png)